Xor01/Airline_Management_System/README.md

 # Airline_Management_System
-Fundamentals Of Programming project\n
+Fundamentals Of Programming project

-Note: using phone number as a registration id should be changed to national id
+### Note: using phone number as a registration id should be changed to national id